 - Click [test] Futurehome X and log in with your Futurehome user.

 - When you log in the Google Home app will get list of all sites you are owner on.
 Authorizing the link between Google Home and your Futurehome site will allow Google to control devices in your home and also ask about the state of your devices.
 Due to implementation requirements, device state is also reported to Google whenever changes happen in the system.
 If you don't agree with any of the above, select the deny option when prompted for authorization

 - Give Google Home access when prompted with the question.

 - When the app is done loading you should be taken back to the device overview with all your Futurehome devices.

-It's recommended to name your scenes so that they are easy to trigger.
+It's recommended to name your shortcuts so that they are easy to trigger.

-Lights can be dimmed or turned on/off.
+Lights can be dimmed or turned on/off or change the color.
 You can also ask Google to turn off or on all lights in the home or in a room.